Achievable logoAchievable logo

 =−e−x(−x+2)

-Classifying the critical point x=1,
+Classify the critical point x=1:

 f′′(1)=−e−1(−1+2)=−e1

-f′′(1)<0 which means the function f(x) is concave down at that point, so x=1 is a relative max.
+Since f′′(1)<0, f(x) is concave down at x=1, so x=1 is a relative max.

 Classify the extrema of